Iven-Wu/CASA/README.md

 # CASA
-This repository contains the official implementation for VideoINR introduced in the following paper:
+This repository contains the official implementation for CASA introduced in the following paper:

 [**CASA: Category-agnostic Skeletal Animal Reconstruction**](https://Iven-Wu.github.io/CASA)